Maths Week 2026: Maths Matters

 Our Culture

 Maths is everywhere you look in arts and crafts!
 Find our more about the connection between maths and the performing arts in our guest post from 3Theatre.
-Explore maths through crafts with this school resource on how to make a scarf, by MAKE with the Knit Shop.
+Explore maths through crafts with this school resource on how to make a scarf, from the MAKE with the Knit Shop project.
 Or delve into the maths in visual art with the National Galleries of Scotland in their resources for Maths in Motion, and the Beauty of Maths.

 Our History